Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 3. Go to the **image** directory and run `terraform init && terraform apply`
 4. Go to the **libvirt-network** directory and run: `terraform init && terraform apply`
 5. Go to the **etcd** directory and run `terraform init && terraform apply`
+    1. If you get `Permission denied` errors, it's probably because SELinux is not enabled on your system and QEMU enforces it.
+To fix that, its security driver can be disabled (not a good security practice, but acceptable for a local environment).
+To do so, add `security_driver = "none"` to `/etc/libvirt/qemu.conf` and restart libvirt (`sudo systemctl restart libvirtd`).
 6. Go to the **netaddr** directory and run `terraform init && terraform apply`

 ## Coredns